Propagation of Wave Packets Close to Conical Intersections: Introduction

-Regarding the accuracy of the remainder, it is reasonable to expect that the solution admits a wave packet representation at any order, as it has been shown in \cite{FLRcodimun} for codimension 1 crossing.
+Regarding the accuracy of the remainder in Theorem ~\ref{theo:main}, it is reasonable to expect that the solution admits a wave packet representation at any order, as shown in \cite{FLRcodimun} for codimension 1 crossing.
 In this paper, we are interested in obtaining a precise information about the transition rules and we have restricted ourselves to the previous leading-order approximation.
-In order to get a full wave packet expansion, further (non negligible) work is needed, in particular to construct the profiles of the higher-order wave packets.\\
+In order to get a full wave packet expansion, further (non negligible) work is needed, in particular to construct the profiles of the higher-order wave packets.